All Products

 1. Connect to your RDS instance.
 For more information, see Connect to an ApsaraDB RDS for PostgreSQL instance.

-2. Execute the following SQL statement to grant the permissions of the account to another account:
+2. Transfer ownership of all objects from the account to another account:

 REASSIGN OWNED BY <The username of the account that you want to delete> TO <The username of another account>;